 In a Haitian variant of the story note recorded in Kathleen Ragan's anthology Fearless Girls, Wise Women and Beloved Sisters, the girl's name was Tipingee.

-Shannon Hale's Princess Academy has a form of this.
+Shannon Hale's Princess Academy.
 The girls who were candidates to marry the prince are captured by bandits, who demand to know which is the future princess so they can hold her for ransom.
-(The prince actually left without making a decision, but the bandits don't believe this.)
+(The prince actually left without making a decision, but the bandits don't believe it.)
 One girl speaks up and claims the prince secretly proposed to her.
 When another girl who hadn't even met the prince makes the same claim, the rest catch on and claim he proposed to all of them.
 This confuses the bandits enough that they don't dare kill anyone until they know which girl is the princess.

 In William King's Warhammer 40,000 novel Space Wolf, when a brawl breaks out among the aspirants, their teacher demands to know who is responsible.
 The ones who started the fight admit it, and the rest pile in, to admit to joining.
 When asked if they all deserve punishment, they agree.